fireboltattdev/mx2/README.rst

   attributes.

-  A Collection_ extends ``list`` but not all the list methods have an impact on the storage service, at least not right now, don't rely on them except for data access (iteration, index access, slice, etc.).
+  A Collection_ extends ``list`` but not all the list methods have an impact on the storage service, at least not right now — don't rely on them except for data access (iteration, index access, slice, etc.).

 * Item_

-  An Item_ is the directly representation of an individual instance in the storage service.
+  An Item_ is the direct representation of an individual instance in the storage service.
 They provide the needed methods to update an instance and remove it.
 Important methods are: